 - Junior - age 16 to 21 on the day of the event.

-- Adult - age 22 to 49 on the day of the event.
+- Senior - age 22 to 49 on the day of the event.

 - Master - age 50+ on the day of the event.

-Number of prizes will be dependant on sizes of class entries.
+The number of prizes will be dependent on sizes of class entries.

 Any clarification, instructions or arbitration on any of the above rules made by the organiser shall be final.